 Pulmonary atresia (PA) is a heart defect.
-It happens when the fetal heart doesn’t form as it should.
+It happens when the baby's heart doesn’t form as it should in the womb.
 This can happen during the first 8 weeks of pregnancy.

 PA is a problem with the opening of the pulmonary valve.
 This valve connects the right ventricle and the main pulmonary artery, which carries blood to the lungs.
 With pulmonary atresia, blood can’t flow to the lungs.

 Since blood can’t flow from the right ventricle to the pulmonary artery, it takes other routes.
 The normal opening (foramen ovale) between the right and left upper chambers (atria) of the baby's heart normally closes soon after birth.
 In a newborn with PA, it stays open to let oxygen-poor (blue) blood flow from the right atrium to the left atrium to mix with the oxygen-rich (red) blood returning from the lungs.
 This mixture of oxygen-poor and oxygen-rich blood is then pumped by the left ventricle out to the body.
 In addition, a newborn with PA must rely on a temporary connection (called ductus arteriosus) between the aorta and the pulmonary artery.
 The ductus arteriosus is also part of normal fetal blood flow.
 But it also closes soon after birth.
 While it is open, some of the mixed blood pumped by the left ventricle flows to the lungs via the patent ductus (PDA) and picks up oxygen.
 When a child has PA, and the ductus arteriosus closes, no blood reaches the lungs to get oxygen.